rotki/rotki/docs/api.rst

       GET /api/1/reports/4 HTTP/1.1
       Host: localhost:5042

-   :reqview int report_id: An optional id to limit the query to that specific report.
+   :reqjson int report_id: An optional id to limit the query to that specific report.

    **Example Response**: